 Many have created their own styles by incorporating or inventing new techniques that have added a new dimension to Thai Massage.

 Most of the evolution of Thai Massage has occurred on the western side of the globe, whereas Thailand is remaining on the traditional side.
-It is easy to see why considering the following reasons:

 - Western therapists have easy access to countless therapy systems

 - They are financially more able to travel and study with several teachers

 - Westerners have a stronger sense of curiosity and inquisitiveness than the Thais.
 There is a reason for this.

 Most western massage therapists have a much higher level of general education than therapists in Thailand.
 There Thai Massage therapy is considered a profession for people from lower socio-economic backgrounds.

 You will only rarely find a therapist in Thailand with a higher education, whereas in the western world many therapists have college level education.